gokulra2006-del/FinanceSystem/README.md

 **Regret ledger** — Point-in-time state replay, so past decisions can be re-run against what was actually knowable then.

+## How it works

+Each incoming thesis is fanned out to the agent panel in parallel.
+Every agent returns an independent call plus its reasoning; the backend reconciles these into a consensus verdict but keeps dissenting opinions attached rather than averaging them away.
+The decision firewall sits between this verdict and trade execution, running the stress-test pass before anything is allowed through.

 ## Stack